Relieving The Pain Of Sarcoidosis

 Unlike many other diseases, sarcoidosis overwhelmingly impacts young people, with around 70% of patients being between 20 and 40 years old.
 This means that many of those affected are people in the prime of their lives, and their condition therefore often has an even greater effect on their personal careers and lifestyles.

-It is important for us as a society to ensure that young people in our country can lead fulfilling and pain-free lives.
-BioWave’s Smarter Pain Blocking Technology tackles pain at the root of the problem by using electrical signals to block pain from reaching the brain, with none of the side effects of painkillers.
-As the easing of the national lockdown continues in Britain, greater access to this type of technology would have massive benefits for sarcoidosis patients, allowing them to pursue their life ambitions without the constraints of chronic pain.
+It is important for us as a society to ensure that young people in our country can lead fulfilling and pain-free lives, no matter the cost.
+As the easing of the national lockdown continues in Britain, greater access to technology would have massive benefits for sarcoidosis patients, allowing them to pursue their life ambitions without the constraints of chronic pain.